numfocus/gsoc/2017/proposals/bansal-utkarsh.md

 function.
 This is more manageable than the nose `yield` based counterpart.

 4. `raises` helper - it is used to assert that some code raises an exception and is better than the decorator that is used in nose.

+5. `pytest.mark.xfail` to check test cases that are expected to fail.